gbdev/pandocs/content/SGB_Functions.md

 SGB Command Packet Transfers
 ----------------------------

-Command packets (aka Register Files) are transferred from the gameboy to the SNES by using P14 and P15 output lines of the JOYPAD register (FF00h), these lines are normally used to select the two rows in the gameboy keyboard matrix (which still works).
+Command packets (aka Register Files) are transferred from the Game Boy to the SNES by using P14 and P15 output lines of the JOYPAD register (FF00h), these lines are normally used to select the two rows in the gameboy keyboard matrix (which still works).